phborba/qgis-mac-packager/README.md

     1. Create App with a folder to upload a files, get a token
     2. Create File ~/Projects/dropbox_token.txt and paste the token inside
 - copy `run_cronjob` one folder above
+- to Code Signing
+    - You need application certificate from https://developer.apple.com/account
+    - Generate production/development signing identify
+    - `security find-identity -v` to find existing identities
+    - create `sing_identity.txt` with the ID of your identity
 - so your folders structure is
 ```
   dropbox_token.txt
+  sign_identity.txt
   run_cronjob.bash
   qgis-mac-packager/
   builds/